crypto-org-chain/chain-docs/docs/wallets/mainnet-address-generation.md

 - Supported OS: Linux, Mac OS and Windows
 - Pre-requisite: Ledger Hardware Wallet

-::: tip: Crypto.org Chain Ledger Application Is In Development Mode The Crypto.org Chain Ledger Application is available on Ledger Live under development mode only.
+::: tip Crypto.org Chain Ledger Application Is In Development Mode The Crypto.org Chain Ledger Application is available on Ledger Live under development mode only.
 It is under review by the Ledger team.
 :::